junxit/us-congress-bills-113/metadata.md

 - 2013-06-04 — Introduced in House
 - 2013-06-04 — Introduced in House
 - 2013-06-04 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-06-05 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2013-07-18 — Committee Consideration and Mark-up Session Held.
+- 2013-07-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2013-07-18 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2013-09-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-09-27 — Considered under suspension of the rules. (consideration: CR H5890-5892)
+- 2013-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2251.
+- 2013-09-27 — Mr. Barletta moved to suspend the rules and pass the bill, as amended.
+- 2013-09-27 — Placed on the House Calendar, Calendar No. 59.
+- 2013-09-27 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-234.
+- 2013-09-27 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-234.